-Aerial of a Portion of the Non-supporting Central Main Branch Catchment show some signs of degradation.
+No catchments in the subwatershed fall within the 'Sensitive' category.
+This indicates that all of the waters in the subwatershed are at least impacted by imperviousness to some extent.
+The Plum Brook - West catchment falls within the 'Impacted' category.
+Waterbodies in this catchment are expected to show some signs of degradation.
 Watershed protection activities in these catchments should focus on protecting the critical elements of water quality and implementing protection strategies that focus on reducing pollutant loads from existing impervious areas.
-It is important to recognize that the aforementioned catchments are 'headwater areas' for the Middle Branch of the Clinton River and the fact that they are not dominated by impervious impacts is a positive in terms of future water quality potential.
-Refer to Chapter 2 for additional discussion concerning headwater areas.
+It is important to recognize that the aforementioned catchment is a 'headwater area' for the Plum Brook and the fact that it is not classified in the 'Non-supporting' category is a positive in terms of future water quality potential.